FriendsOfCake/awesome-cakephp/CONTRIBUTING.md

 Make sure those names match to avoid confusion here for users.

+Additional naming tips:
+- Do not include the CakePHP major version number here or for the composer package name or description.
+The README can state the version per branch instead.

 ## Tips for creating CakePHP plugins

 * Make sure the README or docs contain installation and usage instructions.
 The more verbose, the better.